 First School Leader/Student conference, in-school suspension, 1-180 days Offense: out-of-school suspension, or expulsion.
-Cubaaquaat 1 100 days aut of asheal suspension or symulator
+Subaguant 1 190 days out of school supposition or evalution

 Subsequent 1-180 days out-of-school suspension or expulsion.
 Offense:

 Sexual Misconduct - Exposing of body parts to another individual including, but not limited to, possession, transfer or exposure of images, electronic or otherwise, of the body parts or sexually explicit images of oneself or others, and/or initiating or participating in an act of a sexual nature.